Anita Madhava, MA Therapist

 Professional Background

-I’m Anita Madhava, a holistic therapist at Path to Peace Psychotherapy in Reston, VA.
+I’m Anita Madhava, a holistic therapist at Path to Peace Psychotherapy in Reston, Virginia.
 My path into this work has grown from a deep interest in people: their resilience, their stories, and the ways we heal through connection.

 I work with children, parents, adolescents, and adults, tailoring my approach to where each person is in their life and what they need in the moment.
 I integrate evidence-based and holistic modalities, including CBT, Acceptance and Commitment Therapy (ACT), somatic approaches, mindfulness, and relational work.
 I also incorporate nervous system–focused practices to support regulation and integration.